eslint/eslint/docs/src/use/core-concepts.md

 A popular use case for plugins is to enforce best practices for a framework.
 For example, [@angular-eslint/eslint-plugin](https://www.npmjs.com/package/@angular-eslint/eslint-plugin) contains best practices for using the Angular framework.

-For more information, refer to [Configuring Plugins](./configure/plugins).
+For more information, refer to [Configure Plugins](./configure/plugins).

 ## Parsers